For many, opportunities to make friends seem to dwindle with time.

 For some, it’s because they feel like they don’t have the time.
 Others don’t have the energy.
 And some just don’t know where to go or what to do.

-While I offer solutions to all of those challenges in this online course of mine, there’s something else we can do that by-passes a lot of these issues.
+While I offer solutions to all of those challenges in my online course about making friends as adults, there’s something else we can do that by-passes a lot of these issues.

 This simple technique will help you make friends out of the people you already know.
-The ones you might like, but barely know.
+The ones you might like, but that you aren't very close to.

 And all the technique requires is that you have a casual way of reaching out to them.
 And that you have an extra couple of minutes in your day here and there.